georgexyz19/inkscapetutorial.org/content/posts/extension10_transforms.md

 ## References

 Anthony J. Pettofrezzo published two books *Vectors and Their Applicaitons* and *Matrices And Transformations*.
-Both books are revelent to the `transforms` module.
+Both books are revelent to the transforms module discussed in this chapter.

 The book *Mathematical Illustrations, A Manual Of Geometry and Postscript* by Bill Casselman is an excellent reference for math drawings.
+Here is the [link](https://personal.math.ubc.ca/~cass/graphics/manual/) to the book webpage.
+The pdfs of the book chapters are available on the webpage.

 The book *Introduction To Computer Graphics* by James Foley and others has a chapter Geometrical Transformations.
-The trasform equations in this book are in the same format as shown on this page.
+The transform equations in this book are in the same format as shown on this page.